 - Tax evasion

 Tax evasion is considered a white collar crime.
 Tax evasion or tax fraud is a willful attempt to avoid paying taxes or to pay less in taxes.
 Usually an individual or even a corporate entity charged with tax fraud or tax evasion has allegedly attempted to intentionally conceal income or revenue from a tax agency like the IRS.
 Individuals may, for instance, decide not to report cash payments as part of their income.
 This individual could be charged with tax evasion.
 A person who makes an unintentional error on his or her taxes is not guilty of tax evasion, and those errors can be corrected, normally by paying the taxing agency to make up the difference owed.

 How do you report white collar crime to the FBI?

 For the most part, white collar crime is hard to prosecute.
 That’s because the perpetrators often use very sophisticated means to conceal their crimes.
 Often agencies rely on people inside an organization, a whistleblower, to report crimes.
 Whistleblowers are generally protected sources once an investigation begins.
 A white collar crime can be reported to the FBI directly, and often anonymously, by providing online tips or by contacting local FBI offices.
 Other agencies such as the Securities and Exchange Commission or the Department of Homeland Security can also be contacted in similar fashion.

-If you, or someone you know has been arrested for a white collar crime in Cocoa and Palm Bay, FL, you can obtain bail from Ammediate Bail Bonds.
+If you, or someone you know has been arrested for a white collar crime in Cocoa, FL, you can obtain bail from Ammediate Bail Bonds.
 We can be reached 24/7 by calling (321) 631-2663.